 Interview highlights from NAR’s Housing Affordability Forum

 On February 6, NAR President Vince Malta welcomed over 300 government officials, academic experts, and industry stakeholders to NAR’s Policy Forum in Washington D.C. to discuss housing affordability concerns and solutions in communities across the country.
-You can view video highlights from the forum here.
+Click here to view the video highlights from the forum.

 February 14, 2020